makglavocevic-abh/JSONPlaceholderPractice/README.md

 # JSONplaceholder Practice

-This is the first task for my probation period at atlantbh
+This is the first task for my probation period at Atlantbh, JSONplaceholder API Automation testing using REST Assured, Cucumber and Serenity.

-More to come soon...
+---
+###How to run tests

+Via terminal go to the test folder and type command "mvn clean test"

+---
+###Dependencies used
+- REST Assured
+- Cucumber
+- Serenity BDD
+- Mockneat
+- Hamcrest